Your oral health is a window to your overall well-being.

 Flossing technique

-Using roughly eighteen inches of floss, wind most of it around your middle fingers, leaving one or two inches free to floss correctly.
+Start with approximately 18 inches of floss.
+Wind most of it around your middle fingers, leaving about two inches of working length between your hands.

-Make the floss go back and forth to ensure it gently glides between your teeth.
+Gently guide the floss back and forth to ensure it gently glides between your teeth.
 Form a C-shape with the floss for each tooth and move it up and down the tooth’s side.

-Mouthwash is a valuable addition to your dental hygiene routine, enhancing the advantages of brushing and flossing.
-It can lessen bacterial load, improve breath quality, and help prevent gum disease.
+Mouthwash is a valuable addition to your dental hygiene routine.
+It enhances the advantages of brushing and flossing.
+It can lessen bacterial load, improve breath quality, and prevent gum disease.

-To guarantee quality and efficacy, check for mouthwash solutions that have earned the ADA Seal of Acceptance .
-For proper usage, please follow the instructions printed on the mouthwash container.
-Remember that even though mouthwash has several advantages, brushing and flossing are still preferable.
+To guarantee quality and efficacy, check for mouthwash solutions that have earned the ADA Seal of Acceptance which indicates they’ve met rigorous safety and effectiveness standards.

 Expert Tips for a Healthy Smile